-Dublin priest appointed as the new bishop of the midlands and west of Ireland
+A Dublin priest has been appointed Bishop of Elphin in the midlands and west of Ireland.

 The bishop-elect secured the promotion after serving as secretary general for the 50th International Eucharistic Congress, which saw 150,000 Catholic pilgrims come to Dublin in June 2012.